The Four Step Brothers: Members

-Third Generation Steps and beyond

 Criner eventually agreed with Maceo Anderson's idea of starting a new group.
 Initially called Four Steps and a Miss, the troupe became the Third Generation Steps.
 The group went on to successes of its own.
-In 1979, after eleven years of a rather successful show business stent, the 21-year-old Criner shocked Maceo Anderson and group members Cindy Notz and Ivery Wheeler by announcing his retirement—at the peak of the group's success.
+In 1979, after 11 years of a rather successful show business stint, the 21-year-old Criner shocked Maceo Anderson and group members Cindy Notz and Ivery Wheeler by announcing his retirement at the peak of the group's success.